Additional Rules for Riders

 - Excessive carry-on items or packages in seats or aisles

-- Animals without a latched pet carrier, with the exception of guide/service animals
+- Animals not fully contained in a latched pet carrier, with the exception of guide/service animals

 - Indecent exposure (i.e. must have a shirt, pants, and shoes)